Natalie put this request into the suggestion box:

 The Twin Cities thrift environment is really, truly fabulous.
 I’m a lucky gal in that respect.
 But I understand that many towns, cities, and areas either lack thrift entirely or offer meagre pickings.
 If thrift has failed you AND you’re in a locale where consignment shops are available, try them out.
 You won’t find $0.25 silk scarves or $1 belts – prices will be slightly higher – but you may still encounter quality, used goods at affordable prices.
 Why buy used accessories at prices that rival Target’s when you could buy new FROM Target?
 Because a quality used item will endure better than an affordable but cheaply made one.
 And how an item has aged and worn after a previous owners’ use may give you a preview of how it’ll hold up as you begin to use it.

 If you’re on a truly tight budget, this option may not pan out for certain accessories.
-Handmade, unique, artisan-crafted accessories are almost guaranteed to be better quality than mass-manufactured, so shopping local art fairs, boutiques, and open studios in addition to trolling sites like Etsy and Big Cartel will give you access to a better class of goods than you’ll find at mall stores.
+Handmade, unique, artisan-crafted accessories are almost guaranteed to be better quality than mass-manufactured ones, so shopping local art fairs, boutiques, and open studios in addition to trolling sites like Etsy and Big Cartel will give you access to a better class of goods than you’ll find at mall stores.
 Additionally, buying from the person who made an accessory means you can contact that person if you have questions or concerns.
 I’ve never met a craftsperson who was unwilling to talk with a customer post-purchase about anything related to the product.
 Again, buying handmade goods can be pricey … but you’re getting superior quality and craftsmanship.

 Consider antique fairs, malls, and stores